suhock/php-dependency-injection/README.md

 }
 ```

-### Example

-The following is an example where dependencies need to be injected into a
+The following example injects dependencies into a controller method rather than
-function in a controller instead of the constructor.
+its constructor.

 ```php
 use Suhock\DependencyInjection\ContainerBuilder;